-What can you do at Indiana Dunes National Lakeshore?
+What can you do at Indiana Dunes National Park?

-Indiana Dunes National Lakeshore offers year-round recreation opportunities, including beach-going, swimming, birding, camping, fishing, paddling, hiking, horseback riding, picnicking, cross country skiing, snow shoeing, and more!
+Indiana Dunes National Park offers year-round recreation opportunities, including beach-going, swimming, birding, camping, fishing, paddling, hiking, horseback riding, picnicking, cross country skiing, snow shoeing, and more!

 - Beach Access: With 15 miles of Lake Michigan lakefront, the park is able to offer a variety of water based activities.
 There are a handful of parking lots allowing beach access as well.